Query letter books are an important resource for people just getting started in travel writing. And you want to read (and use) the best ones.

-Second, this manual was published in 2014.
-It’s the most up-to-date reference available and covers the essential elements of successful query letters.
+Second, this manual was first published in 2014.
+We review it each year and make revisions if needed.
+It’s the most up-to-date reference available and covers every essential element for successful query letters.

-The third reason this book is an important reference is because it provides 20 sample queries that I actually used to sell articles to high quality, glossy print magazines.
+The third reason this book is an important reference is because it provides 20 real queries that I used to sell articles to high quality, glossy print magazines.
 These are my exact pitches - unchanged.

-Also included is an introduction to each query.
-For each letter, I explain my strategy and why I think it resulted in getting my article published.
+I also include an introduction to each query.
+For every query letter in the book, I explain my strategy and why I think it resulted in getting my article published.

-After reading a few of my queries you’ll understand the exact process and format to use.
-In practical terms, you can use my actual letters to craft your own queries.
+After reading a few of my queries you’ll understand the format to use.
+In practical terms, this means you can use my queries to craft your own letters.
 Use my template and drop in your own story details.